lranaldii/CrossAlpaca/README.md

- ## :camel: 🇬🇧 🇪🇸 🇩🇪 🇨🇳 🇮🇹 🦙  📚 Empowering Cross-lingual Abilities of Instruction-tuned Large Language Models by Translation-following demonstrations
+ ## :camel: 🇬🇧 🇪🇸 🇩🇪 🇨🇳 🇮🇹 🦙  📚  CrossAlpaca

+This repository contains data for benchmarking Alpacas in six different languages.